Jashepp/express-http2-workaround/README.md

 View results on [Travis-CI][travis-url], or run tests manually:

-Install Mocha globally: `npm install -g mocha`

 Install development dependencies for this module: `npm install`

-Then run the test: `npm test`
+Then run the test npm script: `npm test`

 ## Contributors